- 5,931 views

-The ADA prohibits any discrimination against people with disabilities in all areas of public life.
-It is divided into five titles and if you have a business and you want to interact with as many customers as possible and let them into your public space, Title III, dealing with public accommodations is the most relevant.
-Tilted “Nondiscrimination on the Basis of Disability by Public Accommodations and in Commercial Facilities,” this section of the ADA law established standards for making sure spaces open to the public are accessible for everyone, and accommodations can be made for people with disabilities.
+The ADA prohibits any discrimination against persons with disabilities by ridding areas outside the home free of any barriers.
+It is divided into five titles and if you have a business and you want to interact with as many customers as possible, Title III is the most relevant because it deals with public accommodations.
+Titled “Nondiscrimination on the Basis of Disability by Public Accommodations and in Commercial Facilities,” this section of the ADA law established standards to make sure nonresidential spaces are accessible to everyone and general accommodations can be done for people with disabilities.

 The official ADA website quotes a study commissioned by the Sears Department store.
-That company made 436 accommodations between 1978 and 1992.
+Sears made 436 accommodations between 1978 and 1992.
 Out of those, 69% had no cost at all, 28% cost less than $1,000, and only 3% cost more than $1,000.
-Furthermore, federal and state governments often give tax incentives and grants to make the compliance process easier.
+There is a general misconception that the job of getting more compliant is expensive.
+While remodeling a bathroom to make it handicap accessible is definitely not free, federal and state governments often give tax incentives and grants to make the compliance process much easier.

 Each state’s Department of Motor Vehicles is responsible for assessing physical challenges that would necessitate using accessible parking, and issuing permits, consisting of distinctive license plates or placards.
 Local law enforcement is responsible for responding to unauthorized vehicles parking in accessible spaces.

 Toilets must be 17 to 19 inches high, with a seat that can be easily lifted or put down.
-Automatic flush control is prefered, or you can put a flusher on the wide side of the stall, no more than 40 inches from the floor.
+Automatic flush control is preferred, or you can put a flusher on the wide side of the stall, no more than 40 inches from the floor.
 The toilet paper dispenser should be within reach while sitting on the toilet, and no more than 19 inches off the ground.

-Also related to issues of access within your facilities, you should be aware of the height of any tables, reception, or sales counter, to ensure they are not so high as to restrict anyone from seeing employees or other relevant information.
+Also related to issues of access within your facilities, you should be aware of the height of any tables, reception, or sales counter, to ensure they are not so high as to restrict anyone from seeing beyond.
 Generally, there should be a 36 inches long part of the counter that should be between 24 and 34 inches high.
 Other parts of the counter can be higher, as long as they remain close to the accessible section.
-If there is an opportunity for customer self-service, or to take information or samples from a counter, you should avoid making a customer reach deeper than 20 inches, or higher than 44 inches.
+If there is an opportunity for customer self-service, the design of the area should avoid making a customer reach deeper than 20 inches, or higher than 44 inches.